-Ban on flights from the United Kingdom, South Africa and countries in Central and South America
+Ban on flights from India, South Africa and countries in Central and South America

-There is a ban on passenger flights from the United Kingdom, South Africa and countries in Central and South America.
+There is a ban on passenger flights from India, South Africa and countries in Central and South America.
 New, highly infectious variants of coronavirus are present in these countries.
 The purpose of the flight ban is to prevent the further spread of these variants in the Netherlands.
-A docking ban is in force for ferries carrying passengers from the United Kingdom.
-Both bans are due to remain in place until 1 April 2021.
+The ban is due to remain in place until 15 May 2021.

 Countries subject to the flight ban

-Flights from the following countries have been banned since 23 January 2021:
+Flights from the following countries have been banned:

 - South Africa